 The law provides for the right of workers, including foreign workers, to form and join independent unions, bargain collectively, and conduct legal strikes; government workers do not have the right to strike.
 Antiunion discrimination is prohibited.
-According to ECRI's report published in 2016, the law requires the majority of members of a trade union's bureau to be of Monegasque or French nationality.
+According to a report published in 2016 by the European Commission against Racism and Intolerance (ECRI), the law requires the majority of members of a trade union's bureau to be citizens of Monaco or France.
 Union representatives may be fired only with the agreement of a commission that includes two members from the employers' association and two from the labor movement.
 The government generally respected these rights.